Tfloow/Q8_KUL/README.md

 Will compile all of the summaries locally.

 You can also simply grabbed the already compiled pdf that gets compiled each time someone push to the main branch.

+### Pro tip

+If you tend to forget pulling before commiting, you can create a new branch like "working" and add all of your summaries, the bot won't compile summaries that aren't on main.
+And once you are ready to fully compile everything you can merge in main (I just advise you to run locally `make` first to make sure everything is in order).

 ## Add a summary